 Thesis and Qualifying paper options

 Students either write a qualifying paper or thesis to complete the requirements of the M.A.
-Program.
-Students should consult with the Coordinator of the Graduate Program and the faculty to determine which option is the best for them; the final decision rests with the faculty.
-For either option, a B+ average or above is required in courses taken to fulfill Program graduate credits, for students to move on to this final phase of their graduate studies.
+Students should consult with the Graduate Coordinator and the faculty to determine which option is the best for them; the final decision rests with the faculty.
+For either option, a B+ average or above is required in courses taken to fulfill the major's graduate credits, for students to move on to this final phase of their graduate studies.

-The M.A. in Art History is a two-year program for students who attend full time, but the thesis option often takes longer to complete.
+The M.A. in Art History is a two-year major for students who attend full time, but the thesis option often takes longer to complete.

 Qualifying paper option